Al McGuire: Coaching career

 McGuire began his coaching career as an assistant at Dartmouth College (1955–1957) for head coach Doggie Julian.
 McGuire coached the freshman team at Dartmouth.
 One of his players was Dave Gavitt.
 McGuire then took his first head coaching job at Belmont Abbey College (1957–1964), in Belmont, North Carolina, where he recruited many high school players off the streets of New York.

-McGuire became head coach at Marquette University in Milwaukee in 1964 where he enjoyed success, including the NIT Championship in 1970 and a Final Four appearance in 1974 against the eventual champion North Carolina State Wolfpack.
+McGuire became head coach at Marquette University in Milwaukee in 1964 where he enjoyed success, including the NIT Championship in 1970 and a Final Four appearance in 1974 against the eventual champion NC State Wolfpack.
+He also served as athletic director for the program starting in 1973.

-With assistant coaches Hank Raymonds (who would succeed him) and Rick Majerus, who became a successful college head coach, McGuire led Marquette to its only NCAA basketball championship in 1977, his final season as a head coach.
-McGuire's Marquette team, led by Alfred "Butch" Lee, Maurice "Bo" Ellis and Jerome Whitehead, defeated Dean Smith's North Carolina Tar Heels for the title, two days after Whitehead received a full-court pass and subsequently made a last-second shot, propelling Marquette past UNC Charlotte in the national semifinals.
-Ranked sixteenth, Marquette had seven losses going into the NCAA tournament, the most losses up to that time for a team that would win the NCAA Championship.
-The thrilling weekend in Atlanta's Omni Coliseum provided a happy sendoff.
+His final assistant coaches were Hank Raymonds (hired in 1961) and Rick Majerus (hired in 1971), who became a successful college head coach.
+He cited them as the final key to the team's success in 1977, stating, "We worked because we didn't associate socially and our rhythms were different.
+Hank was the encyclopedia, the administrator, the rule book with solid basketball knowledge.
+Rick was the cousins sandwich, the guy to bridge the age gap with the players, the recruiter with a flair for modern-day basketball.
+I was the Houdini, who did his disappearing act.
+I know that 85 percent of me is buffalo chips, and the other 15 percent is rare talent.
+I'd say in that 15 percent, in the mental toughness, the media, keeping an eye on the elephant, not the mice, and extending the life of the extinct kiwi bird, which is nocturnal."